selling a house with unpermitted work Texas

 Steps to Sell a House with Code Violations Texas

-What Are the Costs Associated with Permitting?
+What Are the Costs Related to Permitting?

-Is It Better to Remove Unpermitted Additions?
+Is It Better to Have Unpermitted Additions Removed?

-Can Selling As-Is Be a Viable Strategy?
+Is Selling As-Is a Viable Strategy?

 Role of Real Estate Professionals and Experts